JoaoSobral/nextjs-notion-avatar/README.md

 ### Props
 - `onCancel`: Optional function called when the Cancel button is pressed.
-- `onRandom`: Optional function called with the config string when Generate Random is pressed.
+- `onRandom`: Optional function called with the AvatarConfig object when Generate Random is pressed.
-- `onSave`: Optional function called with the config string when Save is pressed.
+- `onSave`: Optional function called with the AvatarConfig object when Save is pressed.
 - `actionButtonProps`: Optional object to override style/className for all action buttons (Cancel, Generate, Save).
 Supports:
   - `className`: string — extra class names for the button
   - `style`: React.CSSProperties — inline style object